ggustin93/ghostly-plus-dashboard/memory-bank/systemPatterns.md

 - **Role-Based Access Control**: Different UI views and API access based on user role
 - **Row-Level Security**: Database access control at the row level

+### 10.1.1.
+RBAC Implementation Strategy: `raw_user_meta_data`

+A key architectural decision is how to store user roles (e.g., 'Therapist', 'Admin').
+For the GHOSTLY+ project, we are using the `raw_user_meta_data` JSONB column in the `auth.users` table.

+**Why this approach is chosen (The Supabase Pattern):**

+1.  **Direct JWT Integration**: Supabase automatically includes `raw_user_meta_data` in the user's JWT upon login.
+This allows any part of the application (frontend, backend API) to instantly know the user's role without making an extra database query, which is a significant performance benefit.
+2.  **Simpler RLS Policies**: Our security policies are more concise as they can directly access the role from the user's session (`(SELECT raw_user_meta_data->>'role' FROM auth.users WHERE id = auth.uid())`) without needing an additional `JOIN` to a roles table.
+3.  **Sufficient for Current Needs**: For a limited and fixed set of roles, this approach is clean, efficient, and avoids the overhead of managing extra tables.

+**Alternative Considered (Dedicated `Roles` Table):**

+We considered creating a dedicated `Roles` table and a `UserRoles` join table.
+While this is a standard pattern in many traditional architectures and provides stricter data integrity (preventing role name typos), it was deemed overly complex for the current requirements of this project.
+It would add complexity to every RLS policy and require an extra database call after login to determine a user's role, as the role information would not be part of the JWT by default.

+**Verdict**: The use of `raw_user_meta_data` is the cleaner, more performant, and more idiomatic approach within the Supabase ecosystem for this project's specific needs.

 ### 10.2.
 API Security

 - **Input Validation**: Using Pydantic schemas for request validation